mattcoffyn/Seque-MIDI-Sequencer-for-Grid/README.md

 # Seque

-Seque is a polyphonic, 8-step sequencer profile for the Grid EN16 MIDI controller from Intech Studio.
-Uses multiple counters / timers triggered by a global timer in the system events to send up to 8 MIDI notes at independent intervals.
+Seque is a polyphonic, 8 channel sequencer profile for the Grid EN16 MIDI controller from Intech Studio.
+Uses multiple counters/timers triggered by a global timer in the system events to send up to 8 MIDI notes at independent intervals.

+Each channel can be individually set to trigger on a range from 1 (every beat) to 64 (every 64th beat), allowing the creation of complex polyrhythms and euclidean-like sequences.
+The random sequence generator cycles through new patterns at user-controlled intervals to provide exploration of rhythms from predictable to chaotic.

+MIDI notes can be set manually or using the scale / mode function.
+The tranpose function can shift the root note of your pattern.

 ## Updates